-Join Eric Wing for an in-depth discussion in this video Hiding elements, part of Up and Running with BIM 360 Glue.
+Join Eric Wing for an in-depth discussion in this video Hiding elements, part of Learning BIM 360 Glue.

 Of course it would be nice to see the items…just behind the walls of our building, wouldn't it?…This video's going to focus on hiding elements…to expose systems being obscured…by that item.…Then we'll restore the items to their previous state.…So to get started, let's jump into…Autodesk BIM 360 Glue on our iPad.…Let's open up Lynda Combined.…Now, what I want to do is…I want to orient around to the side…of the building using my typical iPad gesture commands.…